Sketchbook

 A sketchbook is a book or pad with blank pages for sketching and is frequently used by artists for drawing or painting as a part of their creative process.
 Some also use sketchbooks as a sort of blueprint for future art pieces.

+In Japan, fans often bring sketchbooks to dōjinshi (independent manga or fanzine) conventions to get drawings from their favorite artists.

 The exhibition of sketchbooks at the Fogg Art Museum at Harvard University in 2006 suggested that there were two broad categories for classifying sketches: